eclipse-bluechi/bluechi/README.developer.md

 ## Packaging

+### RPM

-BlueChi is packaged as an RPM.
-To build RPM packages following additional dependencies are required:
+In order to package BlueChi as an RPM the following dependencies are required:

 ```bash
 sudo dnf install \